Browse Items (6 total)

 Deborah Edel, Joan Nestle, and Judith Schwarz discuss the formation of the Lesbian Herstory Archives in the 1970s.
 They detail how the Archives grew out of a consciousness raising group through the Gay Academic Union in 1973.
 They talk about the mission of the archives, to ensure that lesbian voices and culture were heard and preserved.
 They also talk about the growth of their collections through donations of books, papers, and photographs from the lesbian community. -

-Amazon Autumn, Tape 2 of 2, 1986
+Amazon Autumn, 1986 (Tape 2)

 Footage of an event held in 1986.
 Both Deborah Edel and Judith Schwarz are featured sitting at a table for the Lesbian Herstory Archives and are handing out information about lesbian herstory in general and the archives more specifically.
 Joan Nestle and Mabel Hampton are also featured. -

-Anne MacKay, Tape 1 of 1, April 24, 1988
+Anne MacKay, April 24, 1988

 Anne MacKay is interviewed in Orient Point, New York in 1988.
 She discusses the early days of the DOB, lesbian conventions, coming out to her family, socializing, theatrical productions to help fund the Lesbian Herstory Archives, and relationships between lesbians.